e-gun/HipparchiaNIX/README.md

 The macOS version is simpler.
 It comes in two versions:

 [1] a walkthrough that guides you through the commands to send the terminal.

 [2] a somewhat more **dangerous** automated installation that may or may not do it all for you

 If #2 does not work, you will have to try to walk through #1 but with the disadvantage that a bunch of things will already be half-installed.

-If you feel lucky, open Terminal.app and paste the following into it:
+If you feel unusually lucky and want to open door #2, open Terminal.app and paste the following into it:

 ```
 curl https://raw.githubusercontent.com/e-gun/HipparchiaBSD/master/automated_macOS_install.sh | /bin/bash